Ichoran/teensy-stimulus/README.md

 For analog outputs, the difference between the target time for changing voltage and the actual time is reported instead of starting pulse edge values, and there are no stats for ending pulses.
 This data will be preserved after the run is complete.
 Since this reporting is expensive and may itself induce timing errors, it is recommended to only call this between stimuli or during debugging.

+## Visual feedback

+The Teensy board contains an on-board LED which will blink to report on its status.

+If the device is improperly initialized, the LED will blink slowly (1s on, 1s off).

+If the device is waiting to receive commands to set up stimuli and/or start running, the LED will flash briefly twice a second.
+When a stimulus protocol has finished, these flashes will be especially brief (dim).

+If the device has encountered an error while running, the LED will flash very quickly (five times a second).

+While a stimulus protocol is running, the LED will be off by default.
+If there is a protocol running on that output, the LED will do whatever the protocol tells it to do.

 ## Loading the Teensy Stimulus program onto a Teensy 3.1 or later board

 TODO: write this.